yunisdev/EasyScript/README.md

 # EasyCode
 EasyCode is a simple JavaScript based programming language for beginners which is created by Yunis Huseynzade.
 JavaScript,C#,HTML and CSS has used for this project.
+Core of library has written in JavaScript .
+But UI and some little functions written in C# .
+HTML and CSS is used for visual output .

 ### Hello World
 ```javascript